yugr/sortcheck/README.md

 * [Libharfbuzz: Invalid comparison function](https://bugs.freedesktop.org/show_bug.cgi?id=93274) (fixed)
 * [Libharfbuzz: Unsorted array used in bsearch](https://bugs.freedesktop.org/show_bug.cgi?id=93275) (fixed)

-There are also reports for GCC, Firefox (libxul.so) and other heavyweight stuff (nautilus, Unity's unit-blah-blah, etc.)
+There are also numerous reports for GCC, Firefox (libxul.so) and other heavyweight stuff (nautilus, Unity apps, etc.).

 I haven't seen a noticeable slowdown when working in checked Ubuntu although CPU-intensive tests (e.g. building a C++ project) seem to have a ~15% slowdown.